Sally Hitchiner: Ordained Life

 In 2008 Hitchiner became the Assistant Chaplain at St Peter's College, Oxford and served as Associate Chaplain for Post Graduate students at the Oxford Pastorate chaplaincy where she reinvented the Oxford University Socratic Society, debating philosophy and theology with those of different beliefs.

-Hitchiner served her curacy at St John's Church, Ealing from 2009 to 2012, during which time she led the church's 18 - 30's group.
+Hitchiner served her curacy at St John's Church, Ealing from 2009 to 2012, during which time she led the church's 18–30s group.
 She was interviewed on camera following the London riots in 2011, leading the community wide prayer vigil and representing faith groups in reflection committees.
 She led a movement towards community restorative justice and reconciliation.

 Hitchiner co-founded the Being With Course and authored the Participants Companion.
 She has contributed chapters to a number of books including chapters on embodiment and church growth in a book on the Pandemic and on mission to a book celebrating the voices of ordained women who had become national experts in their fields.

 From 2012 to 2019 she was Coordinating Anglican Chaplain and Interfaith Adviser at Brunel University, founding a number of fresh expressions of chaplaincy including a popular Faith Awareness course, focussing on understanding the different imaginations of the world and human flourishing rather than facts and figures about faith.
 Sally majors on non-reductionist methods of faith engagement with people.

-Hitchiner was a member of General Synod, the Church of England's senior governing council from 2016-2021.
+Hitchiner was a member of General Synod, the Church of England's senior governing council from 2016 to 2021.
 Over this time she chaired committees on discipleship, religious life, youth evangelism and on outreach to council estates.

 From 2019 to 2024 has been Associate Vicar for Ministry at St Martin-in-the-Fields, London, and has served as Head of Congregational Life and Public Ministry.
 Hitchiner led the church through the pandemic, bringing in an early adoption of live streaming services with theological and ecclesiological thought alongside this.

 In October 2024 Hitchiner was instituted as the Rector of North Lambeth.